Clayface: The New 52

 In 2011, "The New 52" rebooted the DC universe.
-As a part of the "Death of the Family" storyline, Poison Ivy breaks Basil Karlo out of Arkham, claiming she wants to marry him.
+His origin is given in the Batman: The Dark Knight storyline “Clay”.
+As a child, Basil Karlo came from a poor family.
+Still, they were able to afford the necessities.
+Karlo, desperate to become noticed, decided to join his school’s acting program, but was repeatedly turned down.
+As Karlo grew up, he joined more and more acting programs, and kept getting denied.
+One day, Karlo heard from a fellow actor Penguin had access to a chemical formula that would make anyone a great actor.
+Karlo sought out Penguin, and, finding him, used the formula excitedly.
+Penguin handed over the formula as he had no use for it.
+Karlo learned he could become malleable.
+Soon, he was a successful actor, appearing in horror and romance films frequently.
+But, soon, Penguin was losing money due to a gang war, and called upon Karlo to give it to him.
+Turning to crime, Karlo became a killer, and slowly lost his sanity.
+When he decided to become an actor again, he lashed out at a cast member and was fired.
+He then realized he had swapped DNA too much to hold his general form together, and became a massive clay creature, able to imitate any and all features except his own.
+As a part of the "Death of the Family" storyline, Poison Ivy breaks Basil Karlo out of Arkham Asylum, claiming she wants to marry him.
 This turns out to be a ruse, however; Ivy is using him as part of a larger scheme.
 Upon realizing this, he seeks revenge.
 Karlo later returns with a new plan: to use his DNA-duplication abilities to impersonate Bruce Wayne and take control of Wayne Enterprises.
 He even guesses that Wayne is Batman's true identity.
 However, Batman plants false evidence to suggest that he anticipated Karlo's attempt to take his DNA and tricked him into taking a fake sample.
 Batman eventually stops Karlo by trapping him in a security system that can only be deactivated with Karlo's original DNA, reasoning that he has changed too much for his original DNA to be present in his system.